New South Wales 421 class locomotive: History

-Four have been preserved.
+Five have been preserved.
 In December 2009, 42101 was transferred from the Goulburn Rail Heritage Centre to Eveleigh Railway Workshops for restoration by 3801 Limited.
 After being fitted with refurbished traction motors at Chullora Railway Workshops in October 2011, it returned to Eveleigh to be restored back to operational condition in March 2012.
 It undertook its first trials on Cowan Bank on the evening of 25 October 2014 and was repainted in its original Indian red livery by UGL Rail, Auburn in January 2015.

 In January 2011, 42102 moved from storage on Kooragang Island to the Dorrigo Steam Railway & Museum.

 In late 2017, 42103 and 42105 were bought by a private owner for preservation.
 42103 was first to be reactivated and made its first trip to Rothbury in December 2017.
 42103's first tour after reactivation was working Lachlan Valley Railway's Blue Seude Express to Parkes with 4204 and 4716 in January 2018.
 Since then, it worked the Australia Day Flyer to Kiama and has been seen running light engine in numerous locations.
-It has now been affectionately named “Chumster”.
+It has now been affectionately named "Chumster".
 42105 was officially re-launched into service in November 2023 after receiving many years of work in Goulburn.
 It has been painted into a modified Northern Rivers Railroad livery with Chumrail logos in place of the original NRR logos.
-The locomotive has been named “Chumsayer” as a nod to the person that did most of the work on it.
+The locomotive has been named "Chumsayer" as a nod to the person that did most of the work on it.

+Locomotive 42107 was purchased by a private owner in April 2021 after a period of time spent in storage after Aurizon parked the engine up in early 2018.
+After reactivation the locomotive was painted at the Hunter Valley Workshops site at Rothbury into the Reverse livery previously only worn by class member 42104.